ice1000/guest0x0/.github/README.md

     (a : A') : Sub outS (A 1) {| r = 1 |-> a |}
       => inS (tr (\ i. outS (A i)) #{r = 1} a)
 ```

+Started working on `hcomp`.
+At this point, the total lines of code of Java in the base module is 1524, and the cubical infra is 307.

 ### v0.14.1